 This product is truly top-notch.
 Professionals are looking for the best.
 The Alpha VHD is the perfect tool to help you stand out from the rest and take your skills to the next level.

-This preamplifier has a single channel mic with tube circuitry and phase reverse.
+It has a single channel preamp mic with tube circuitry and phase reverse.
 The ground lift allows you to disconnect the ground loop from the electronics nearby and eliminate any buzz or hum.

 - Due to its rugged housing, it is highly durable.